expra-frankfurt/wise25/_sources/content/poster.md

 - “Need to know” instead of “Nice to know”.
 The less text the better (ISEK, 2014).
 - Do not try to make up for a lack of space with a smaller font (Burkhardt et al., 2017).
 - Always ask yourself whether it is more effective to show your results in a figure, table or text.
-- 2 golden rules for your design (Morrison, PhD, 2020):
+- 2 golden rules for your design (Morrison, 2020):
 	1. Don’t put things on your poster that people will ignore.
 	2. People will ignore most things.
 ```